 1 E Walton St

-Besides being ranked ranked by US News as one of the Best Hotels in the USA for 2017, Chicago's very own Waldorf Astoria is slowly morphing into a fashionable art space.
+Besides being ranked by US News as one of the Best Hotels in the USA for 2017, Chicago's very own Waldorf Astoria is slowly morphing into a fashionable art space.
 Contemporary art from around the world is on display throughout the lobby and beyond, creating a more museum-like hotel experience.

 From a beautiful tiled mosaic hidden at the bottom of the swimming pool to Marilyn Pappas' stunning tapestry, “Victory and the Life of Beauty”, art abounds in every corner at the Waldorf Astoria Chicago.

-Nestled in the heart of Chicago’s stylish Gold Coast, the Waldorf Astorica Chicago offers all the chic comforts you crave, perfectly paired with indulgent offerings.
+Nestled in the heart of Chicago’s stylish Gold Coast, the Waldorf Astoria Chicago offers all the chic comforts you crave, perfectly paired with indulgent offerings.
 In the mood for more art?
 Call the concierge and request that the private, complimentary Mercedes-Benz house car whisk you to the Art Institute of Chicago, a short distance away.

 228 E. Ontario St,